meisterplayer/meisterplayer/README.md

 - [BaseMedia for Meister](https://github.com/meisterplayer/media-basemedia) (This is the plugin for MP4 playback)
 - [HTML5 Player for Meister](https://github.com/meisterplayer/player-html5player) (This is the plugin to playback using HTML5)
-- [Standard UI for Meister](https://github.com/meisterplayer/ui-standardui) (This is the plugin to get a different UI for Meister)

 ### Setting up using ```<script>``` tags